25k, 50k

 All finishers receive an award and a post race meal!
 Make sure to hang on to your bib because its your meal ticket.

-1st M/F winners in each race & 1st M/F masters category will receive a pair of La Sportiva trail shoes.
-2nd & 3rd overall will also receive a La Sportiva apparel item or gift card.
+Awards: 1st M/F winners in each race & 1st M/F masters category.
+2nd & 3rd overall will also receive an award

 Location- Davis Mountains State Park & Prude Ranch